Death and Love in the Holocaust

 The Story of Sonja and Kurt Messerschmidt

-“Death and Love in the Holocaust” is now available for purchase at the HHRC.
-The $18.00 price will benefit the work of the HHRC.
+“Death and Love in the Holocaust” is now available for purchase at the HHRC for $18.00, plus 5% Maine State sales tax.
+Proceeds from purchases will benefit the work of the HHRC.

 Steve Hochstadt teaches history at Illinois College and writes a weekly opinion column in the Jacksonville (IL) Journal-Courier.